 ACADEMIC AND CULTURAL LITERACY 11 (ELL Level 1-2)

 (YLE-1AACL ~ 4 CREDITS)

 This course is a continuation of ACL 10 and designed to facilitate the development of skills needed for cultural and academic literacy.
 Emphasis is placed on developing the knowledge and skills necessary for success in a Canadian academic environment.
 Students will gain cultural knowledge and academic reading and writing skills.
-Students will be placed in appropriate section for their language skills.

 ACADEMIC AND CULTURAL LITERACY 12 (ELL Level 1-2)

 This course is a continuation of ACL 11 and designed to develop cognitive and academic literacy while focusing on Canadian culture.
 The course is intended to facilitate the development of skills needed for cultural and academic literacy.
 Emphasis is placed on developing a greater understanding of significant people, sports, and institutions that impact the Canadian culture.
 Students will explore specific genres and acquire academic research and writing skills necessary for success in a Canadian senior academic environment.

 BAA WRITING FUNDAMENTALS 11 (ELL Levels 3-4)